Do you know the science-power behind simple exercise?

 Personally, I want to go closer to the monk side.

-Understanding it mentally is critical.
+Understanding it in our mind is critical.

-“But dad,” my little daughter inquired.
+“But baba,” my wife inquired.

 “I know choice is important.
 I just don’t want to spend my life thinking about it.”